 Police - As a citizen, it is important to me that I continue to feel safe living in Lakewood and that the trust I put in the police force is warranted as shown by their continued professionalism.
 Lakewood’s police departments is one of the most professional in the nation.
 This is demonstrated by the high requirements for joining the force and the disproportionately large number of officers who go on to become police chiefs around the state and nation.
 I will empower Lakewood’s Chief of Police to maintain this high level of professionalism.

 Finances – Even during economic downturns, Lakewood must be able to provide for its citizens, keep the rec center’s doors open, and maintain the roads and parks.
 I support a fiscally responsible approach of maintaining a large reserve and investing wisely in improvements.

 Business – Working in my father’s business I learned that one of the most important things governments can provide the business sector is stability and predictability.
 I will work to ensure that businesses know what to expect so they have the information they need to be successful.

-Seniors – Lakewood’s population is aging.
+Seniors – Lakewood’s population is ageing.
 We live in the grayest county in Colorado.
-The City needs to keep supporting our elders through programs like Lakewood rides, developing creative ways to link neighbors in order to provide additional resources to seniors, and helping elders be active participants in community events.
+The City needs to keep supporting our elders through programs like Lakewood rides, developing creative ways to link neighbours in order to provide additional resources to seniors, and helping elders be active participants in community events.

 Children – Human potential is precious.
 That is why it is so important to expand on Jefferson Counties excellent school system with projects like the new privately funded Boys and Girls Club and early childhood education through Lakewood’s Headstart program and Lakewood’s self supporting early childhood education program.

-I am running for City Council because I believe that a local government that truly listens to the people can have a positive impact on their lives.
-However, no one should make decisions about Lakewood’s future alone.
-If elected I will give you the information you need to help me make the best decisions for Lakewood.
+I believe that a local government that truly listens to the people can have a positive impact on their lives.
+No one should make decisions about Lakewood’s future alone.
+I am dedicated to giving you the information you need to help me make the best decisions for Lakewood.